Long-Range Dependence in Financial Markets: Empirical Evidence and Generative Modeling Challenges: Introduction

 \section{Introduction}

-The concept of long-range dependence (LRD), characterized by a slow, hyperbolic decay of the autocorrelations, signifies a persistent memory effect in a stochastic process where past events have a lasting influence on the future.
-This was first systematically studied by Hurst in the context of hydrology, where he observed persistent cycles in the long-term storage capacity of the Nile River reservoirs~\citep{hurst1951long}. \cite{mandelbrot1968noah} later formalized Hurst's method into the rescaled range (R/S) analysis, bringing the concept into the realm of statistical physics and economics.
-Since then, the study of LRD has transcended disciplinary boundaries, finding applications in geophysics, network traffic analysis, and, notably, financial econometrics~\citep{doukhan2002theory, beran2017statistics}.
-In financial markets, the presence of LRD in asset returns or volatility contradicts the efficient market hypothesis's weak form and has profound implications for risk management, option pricing, and forecasting, as it suggests that shocks may have persistent, long-lasting effects~\citep{lo1991long}.
+The concept of long-range dependence (LRD), characterized by a slow, hyperbolic decay of autocorrelations, describes a persistent memory effect in stochastic processes whereby past realizations exert a lasting influence on future outcomes.
+Originally studied by Hurst in hydrology in the context of the Nile River's reservoir capacity~\citep{hurst1951long}, the notion was later formalized through rescaled range (R/S) analysis by~\cite{mandelbrot1968noah}.
+Since then, LRD has been widely investigated across disciplines including geophysics, telecommunications, and economics~\citep{doukhan2002theory, beran2017statistics}.
+In financial markets, the existence of LRD--particularly in volatility--poses challenges to the weak-form efficient market hypothesis and carries important implications for asset pricing, risk measurement, and portfolio management~\citep{lo1991long}.

-Parallel to the development of the measurement of LRD, the field of machine learning has witnessed revolutionary advances in generative modeling.
-Among these, generative adversarial networks (GANs), introduced by~\cite{goodfellow2014generative}, have emerged as a powerful framework for learning and replicating complex data distributions.
-GANs train a generator and a discriminator in an adversarial game, resulting in a generator capable of producing highly realistic synthetic data.
-This was specifically harnessed for financial data by~\cite{wiese2020quant}, who proposed Quant GANs.
-Using a temporal convolutional network (TCN) architecture~\citep{bai2018empirical}, Quant GANs are designed to generate synthetic financial time series that capture key stylized facts such as the volatility clustering and the non-normal, heavy-tailed distributions of the returns.
+Parallel to the development of statistical tools for measuring LRD, machine learning has experienced rapid progress in generative modeling.
+Among these advances, generative adversarial networks (GANs), introduced by~\cite{goodfellow2014generative}, have emerged as a powerful framework for learning complex data distributions through an adversarial training process between a generator and a discriminator.
+For sequential data, recent studies have adapted adversarial learning to preserve temporal structure through supervised embedding losses, causal optimal transport, signature-based Wasserstein metrics, self-attention mechanisms, and convolutional representation learning~\citep{yoon2019timegan, xu2020cotgan, ni2021sigwasserstein, jeha2021psagan, huang2023tcgan}.
+These developments show that GANs are not merely image-generation tools, but are increasingly used for time-series representation learning, data augmentation, classification, clustering, and scenario generation.
+This is especially relevant in financial applications, where synthetic data can support stress testing, scenario generation, privacy-preserving model development, and robustness checks under limited historical samples.
+This paradigm has been extended to financial time series by~\cite{wiese2020quant}, who proposed Quant GANs based on temporal convolutional networks (TCNs)~\citep{bai2018empirical}.
+Quant GANs are specifically designed to reproduce stylized facts of financial returns, such as heavy tails and volatility clustering, making them attractive tools for synthetic data generation in quantitative finance.